fubar2/treeval_gal/README.md

 A lot of work has gone into updating to JBrowse2 over the past 5 weeks.

-Working well, but currently [not acceptable](https://github.com/galaxyproject/tools-iuc/pull/5697#issuecomment-1912905739) to a reviewer, so not in IUC tools.
+Working well, but currently [in an unusual IUC review standoff](https://github.com/galaxyproject/tools-iuc/pull/5697#issuecomment-1912905739).

 Deployed on EU as a test tool.
 See [treevalgal workflow](treevalgal) for more details.